 Yes!
 We encourage the use of face masks for indoor climbing as long as the above advice is followed.

 Outside Too?
 When climbing outside it may be helpful - though the first piece of advice would be to social distance and use hand sanitizer regularly.
 It's your decision on if it's helpful but bear in mind other people might not stick to the guidelines at crags or on trails even if you do.
 Wearing a mask might protect them from themselves.

 Is it a little uncomfortable?
-Yes.
+With the right mask, no. They can be a little annoying and odd to get used to.
 But if nurses can wear one for 13 hours straight and leave deep marks and bruises on their face - you can probably wear a nice soft cotton mask for a couple of hours.

 Will it restrict my breathing?
-Probably a bit, that's part of how the masks function.
+If the mask was completely airtight, like surgeons wear and have professionally fitted - then yes a little.
+For a cloth face covering or N95 mask, no it won't much at all.
 It seems like nearly every boulderer in Korean gyms are wearing masks and doing fine.
 Pirmin Bertle is also working a 9a+ with a mask on and doing pretty well.

 Damp?
 If you're working hard it's likely to get damp inside pretty fast.
 Still, if you keep it on and bear with the inconvenience it could genuinely make a difference if you have the virus but don't know.
 It's up to all of us to take personal responsibility.

 Glasses?
 If you wear glasses they can get foggy.
 There are some good tips out there on avoiding this, but the jist is to keep the mask tight around your nose and use an anti-fogging solution.
 Try to get a face mask for climbing with a metal clip that fastens around the nose.